 I have been a locksmith since 1973 when my father bought the business.
-Since then I have been a partner and now work for the State of California Department of Corrections and Rehabilitation as a locksmith (for 24 years).
+Since then I have been a partner and now work for the State of California Department of Corrections and Rehabilitation as a locksmith (since 1992).
 In 2006 I desired to serve the Lord and give my abilities to others through a ministry.
 I started Keyman 4U Ministries, completed non-profit status in 2008.

 Since then we have done work at another camp on a work day and several churches.
 Doing electrical, locksmithing and mild carpentry.